 Plus, they also increase the range of motion and improve balance and coordination—key running skills.

-Begin by assuming a feet shoulder-width apart while holding a dumbbell in each hand.
+Get into an athletic stance while holding a dumbbell in each hand.

 Next, step forward with your right foot, shifting your weight to that foot’s heel.